Nu (kana)

-Nu, ぬ in hiragana, or ヌ in katakana, is one of the Japanese kana each representing one mora.
+Nu (hiragana: ぬ, katakana: ヌ) is one of the Japanese kana each representing one mora.
 Both hiragana and katakana are made in two strokes and represent [nɯ].
 They are both derived from the Chinese character 奴.
 In the Ainu language, katakana ヌ can be written as small ㇴ to represent a final n, and is interchangeable with the standard katakana ン.